Harold Holt: Military service

+Return to the ministry, 1940–1941

 Holt's brief military career came to an end as a result of the Canberra air disaster on 13 August, which killed three senior government ministers.
 Menzies called an early general election for 21 September, which resulted in a hung parliament and a UAP–Country minority government.
 Holt was given leave from the army to campaign, and won re-election with a large majority.
 Menzies subsequently asked him to return to cabinet, to which he agreed.
 Holt was sworn in as Minister for Labour and National Service on 28 October, and formally resigned from the army the same day.
 He was placed in charge of the new Department of Labour and National Service, which took over most of the responsibilities of the previous Department of Industry.
 He also became a member of the bipartisan Advisory War Council, although he personally favoured the establishment of a national unity government with the Labor Party.

 As labour minister, Holt's foremost task was to prevent industrial disputes from disrupting the war effort.
 He met with union leaders and employer groups, and secured their agreement to a streamlining of the arbitration process while the war was underway.
 He had also been made Minister in charge of Scientific and Industrial Research, which gave him responsibility for the CSIR and its wartime efforts.
 In April 1941, Holt sponsored and oversaw the passage of the Child Endowment Act, which introduced a universal child endowment scheme; newspapers labelled him "the godfather to a million Australian children".
 When leadership troubles hit the Coalition later in the year, Holt initially supported Menzies.
 However, he and five cabinet colleagues eventually transferred their allegiance to Arthur Fadden, the leader of the Country Party, believing this way the only to ensure stable government.
 Menzies felt he had been betrayed, but forgave Holt and accepted his assurances that he had been acting in the best interests of the country.
+He retained his portfolios in the Fadden government, which lasted only 40 days before being defeated on a confidence motion in October 1941.

+Opposition, 1941–1949

-Holt retained his portfolios in the Fadden Government, which lasted only 40 days before being defeated on a confidence motion in October 1941.
-After going into opposition, he kept a reasonably low profile for the remainder of the war, except for his membership of the Joint Committee on War Expenditure.
+After going into opposition, Holt kept a reasonably low profile for the remainder of the war, except for his membership of the Joint Committee on War Expenditure.
 He was criticised by some for not re-joining the army, and at the 1943 election was opposed by Brigadier William Cremor, whose campaign was funded by Sydney businessmen (including Keith Murdoch).
 He lost a significant portion of his primary vote, but suffered only a small swing on the two-party-preferred count.
 Menzies returned as leader of the UAP in September 1943, and Holt was initially a candidate for the deputy leadership; he withdrew once former prime minister Billy Hughes entered the race.
-Holt was in favour of the creation of the Liberal Party, but played little role in the practical aspects of its establishment.
+Holt was in favour of the creation of the Liberal Party as a successor to the UAP, but played little role in the practical aspects of its establishment.
 He became an official member of the new party in February 1945.